K9SKY

 6. Grooming Scissors

-Sometimes, the Clippers can’t reach every spot.
-That’s when grooming scissors come in handy.
+Sometimes, the Clippers cannot reach every spot.
+That is when grooming scissors come in handy.
 You can use them to trim around your dog’s face, ears, feet, and tail.
 Scissors give you control and make shaping your dog’s fur easier.
-Buy scissors with rounded tips so they’re safer to use.
+Buy scissors with rounded tips so they are safer to use.
 These dog grooming tools are excellent for touch-ups between full grooming sessions.

 7. Ear Cleaning Kit